 How do we go about it?

-We have a vibrant and dynamic committee made up of staff volunteers, including two teachers, the Head Master and the Bursar as well as around 12-15 parent volunteers from across all the school year groups.
-The main MPA committee meets roughly 6 times a year and our decision-making process draws on ideas and feedback from the boys (via the school council) staff and parents.
+We have a vibrant and dynamic committee made up of staff volunteers, including two teachers, the Headmaster and the Bursar as well as around 12-15 parent volunteers from across all the school year groups.
+The main MPA committee meets roughly 6 times a year and our decision-making process draws on ideas and feedback from the pupils (via the school council) staff and parents.

 The main Committee is made up of 12-15 elected members who are voted into the MPA each year at the AGM, to which all parents are invited.
 This takes place in February or March each year and we summarise funds raised and items purchased as well as saying ‘thank you’ to members standing down and ‘welcome’ to those joining up.
 As well as parents there are 4 volunteers from the teaching faculty.